codacy/pulse-user-docs/docs/metrics/lead-cycle-time.md

 ## Cycle time

-Time between committing to work on an issue (such as at the start of a sprint) and completing the issue.
+The time $t_c$ between committing to work on an issue (such as at the start of a sprint) and completing the issue.
 Cycle time is a subpart of lead time.

 Pulse calculates cycle time for completed issues, taking into account that issues can transition from **In progress** back to another status besides **Completed**.